algorithmica-org/algorithmica/content/english/hpc/cpu-cache/_index.md

 Unfortunately, this happens quite often, as we programmers love using powers of two for our algorithms and data structures.

 Fortunately, this is easy to fix: just don't use powers of two.
 Not necessarily for the algorithm, but at least for the memory layout.

-## Further Reading

-This article is inspired by "[Gallery of Processor Cache Effects](http://igoro.com/archive/gallery-of-processor-cache-effects/)" by Igor Ostrovsky.

-For a more a comprehensive read, consider "[What Every Programmer Should Know About Memory](https://people.freebsd.org/~lstewart/articles/cpumemory.pdf)" by Ulrich Drepper.

 More fundamental [academic paper](https://www2.eecs.berkeley.edu/Pubs/TechRpts/1993/CSD-93-767.pdf) by Rafael Saavedra and Alan Smith.